mdfleming3/mdfleming3.github.io/_drafts/2020-08-05-eli5-guide-search-engine-optimization-seo.md

 A meta description is the description of the page.
 Think of this as a one sentence description for the page.
 Here are some key considerations:

 * **Keywords:** Like title tags, strategically use the keywords you want to target here, but also make sure they appear within the body of the page.
-* **Ideal Length:** 150-300 characters.
-Any shorter, you are missing out on keyword opportunities.
-Any longer, the search engine will cut you off.
+* **Ideal Length:** \~ 150 characters.
+If it's much shorter, you are missing out on including keywords.
+If it's too long, the search engine will cut you off like the Walt Disney example above.

 #### Heading tags